marcovietovega/portfolio/projects.md

 ---
 layout: default
 title: "Projects"
-description: "A showcase of data science and analytics projects by Marco Vieto Vega, demonstrating skills in machine learning, analytics, and visualization."
+description: "A showcase of data science and machine learning projects by Marco Vieto Vega, demonstrating skills in machine learning, analytics, and visualization."
 ---

 <div class="projects-page">